Kaleidoscope-Inc/blueprint-configurator/azure/kscope_crawl/README.md

 ### Azure Resource Creation

-- **Resource Group**: A resource group named "storage-rg" is created in the "eastus" location.
+- **Resource Group**: A resource group named `storage-rg` is created in the `eastus` location.
-- **Storage Account**: An Azure storage account named "k6scopemystorageaccount" is created within the resource group.
-It uses the "Standard" tier and "LRS" replication type.
+- **Storage Account**: An Azure storage account named `k6scopemystorageaccount` is created within the resource group.
+It uses the `Standard` tier and `LRS` replication type.
-- **Storage Container**: A storage container named "k6scopemycontainer" is created within the storage account.
+- **Storage Container**: A storage container named `k6scopemycontainer` is created within the storage account.
 It has private access.
-- **Storage Queue**: A storage queue named "kscopemyqueue" is created within the storage account.
+- **Storage Queue**: A storage queue named `kscopemyqueue` is created within the storage account.
-- **Azure AD Application**: The `azuread_application` resource creates an Azure AD application with a display name of "kaleidoscope-blueprint" and assigns an owner based on the `object_id` of the current client configuration.
+- **Azure AD Application**: The `azuread_application` resource creates an Azure AD application with a display name of `kaleidoscope-blueprint` and assigns an owner based on the `object_id` of the current client configuration.
 It assigns these permission roles using MS Graph to the app:
 - `User.Read.All`
 - `Group.Read.All`
 - `RoleManagement.Read.All`

 ### Diagnostic Logging and Metrics

-A diagnostic setting named "storage-account-logs" is created to enable logging for the storage account.
+A diagnostic setting named `storage-account-logs` is created to enable logging for the storage account.
 It targets the blob service of the storage account and enables logging for categories such as StorageRead, StorageWrite, StorageDelete, and AllMetrics.
 The retention policy for all logs is set to disabled.

 ### Outputs